sn0wfa11/RaspberryPi/Wifi to Lan Bridge.md

 ```

 ## Ethernet Static IP
-Setup a static ip for the dhcp server
+Setup a static ip for the dhcp server.
+If you are using Raspbian Stretch see below.

 `nano /etc/network/interfaces`